cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Adding digit grouping (commas) now also for the length of the result.
   The result itself still doesn't show digit groupings as its calculation and display takes too much time.
+- The SWT files for the Java program S/MIME Demo are now delivered separately for a 32 bit and a 64 bit VM.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.